-RESERVOIR: The tank which stores the working medium (oil) and supplies to pump and also takes back the return and drains oil in a hydraulic system and protects the medium from external contamination is called Reservoir.
+RESERVOIR: The tank which stores the working medium (oil), supplies to pump, takes back the return and drains oil in a hydraulic system and protects the medium from external contamination is called Reservoir.
 It also allows the oil to cool through its walls and allows contaminants to settle and air to separate.
 Generally in many cases it houses cooler, return filters, air breather(a device which allows air to move in and out of a container to maintain atmospheric pressure), level indicator, level switches (float switches).
 It is also provided with drain plugs to drain oil, manhole (for maintenance and cleaning purpose), baffle plates which allow the return oil to settle and cool before entering the pump through suction line.

-SUCTION LINE: The pipe line connecting tank to pump generally with a shut off valve in between is called suction line.
+SUCTION LINE: The pipe line connecting tank to pump generally with a shut off valve (preferably with interlock limit switch) in between is called suction line.
 Without opening this valve, pump should not be started.
-Generally a hose or rubber bellows is provided in this line to isolate the vibrations of the pump.
+Generally a hose or rubber belows is provided in this line to take care of minor mismatch between the tank and the pump and to take care of the vibrations of the pump.

 PUMP: The element which transfers oil/fluid from one point to another point or which gives flow is called pump.
 Pump only gives flow, but the resistance to flow develops pressure.
 In hydraulics only positive displacement pumps are used.
 In these pumps there is positive sealing between suction and delivery.
 For every revolution of pump, a fixed amount of oil is transferred from suction to delivery irrespective of load conditions.
 Practically there will be minor internal leakages which are negligible.
 This fixed amount of oil transferred is called Displacement of pump.
-The displacement when multiplied by speed of the electric motor driving the pump, gives Discharge of the pump (flow of the pump)
+The displacement (cubic cm per rev) when multiplied by speed of the electric motor driving the pump, gives Discharge of the pump (flow of the pump)

-Centrifugal pumps (non positive displacement type) are not used in hydraulic systems.
-In this if delivery is closed, pressure will not build up beyond a particular limit.
+Centrifugal pumps (non positive displacement type) are not generally used in hydraulic systems.
+In this type of pump, if delivery is closed, pressure will not build up beyond a particular limit.
 Safety valve is not required.

-Most commonly used positive displacement pumps used in hydraulics are Gear, piston and vane types are popular.
+Most commonly used positive displacement pumps used in hydraulics are Gear, Piston and Vane types

 A positive displacement pump should never be started without opening the suction valve.
 There should be sufficient oil level in tank so that air does not enter the pump.
 If air enters the pump, it will run with high noise and it will be damaged very soon.
 This is called aeration.
 Even though sufficient oil is there, aeration can occur due to any loose pipe joints in suction line.
-Pump is always followed by a relief valve (safety valve), pressure gauge, check valve and shut off valve (These are required for pressure setting and isolating).
+Pump delivery line is always followed by a check valve, relief valve (safety valve), pressure gauge, and shut off valve (These are required for pressure setting and isolating).

 CHECK VALVE/NON-RETURN VALVE: It is a valve which allows flow in one direction only.
-Generally provided after the pump in most of the cases to take care of reverse rotation of pump.
-It is also used in many places of the circuit as a bypass etc. Check valve and non-return valve are same.
+Generally provided after the pump in most of the cases to take care of reverse rotation of pump, it is also used in many places of the circuit as a bypass etc. Check valve and non-return valve are same.